 With a focus on social justice, the themes of the Youth Prize ask young people to respond to big ideas, past themes have included: ‘Truth vs. Lies’, ‘Identity’ and ‘A Fair Society?’.
 We believe increasing young people’s confidence in writing, critical thinking and interest in social justice helps to equip them for their next step, whether that be higher education, apprenticeships or work.

-We are a small charity with big ambitions.
 We seek to amplify the voices that go unheard and in doing so give young people the tools, confidence and platform to make an impact and change the world around them.

 WHAT DRIVES US